 History courses like Black Lives Matter, a history credited course taught here at Suny Geneseo by Emilye Crosby, aided in unpacking all of the untold portions of United States history.
 And helps to explain the reasons behind instances like zoning, segregated housing, and how the influence of such strategies have impacted our modern world today.
 When we look at segregated neighborhoods origins of such instances were influenced by racist white landowners who, during times of segregation created restrictive covenants in order to keep African Americans out of certain areas.
 This worked because of things like white- only clauses which not only meant that people of color experience discrimination in public spaces, it also meant they faced discrimination when looking for housing as well.
 In cases where neighborhoods began to integrate, there would be mass migrations of white families from neighborhoods that were designated unstable because people of color now occupied certain areas.
 This migration became known as the white flight, and with this moving of communities, came the moving of resources, and with the lack of money being put into neighborhoods meant schools and other institutions as well had less funding and development.

 Taking this course has inspired me to push for not only my future but the future of others.
-And it has showed me that I do in fact have the strength to get past every obstacle that I may come in contact with.
-In order to cease in the repetion of history we must be willing to learn from it and to be open to change, we must also learn to listen to one another and to bask in what we have accomplished but to understand that we have such a long way to go.
+And it has shown me that I do in fact have the strength to get past every obstacle that I may come in contact with.
+In order to cease in the repetition of history, we must be willing to learn from it and to be open to change, we must also learn to listen to one another and to bask in what we have accomplished but to understand that we have such a long way to go.